China–Saudi Arabia relations: Bilateral visits

 In February 2009, Hu visited Saudi Arabia a second time, to "exchange views on international and regional issues of common concern" with King Abdullah.
-During this visit, Hu commemorated the opening of a cement plant in Saudi Arabia and worked to strengthen bilateral ties.

-In February 2019, the Saudi Crown Prince, Muhammad bin Salman, made a visit to China where he met the Chinese leader and a number of high officials.
-Along with the paramount leader, the crown prince met the Chinese premier, Minister of Foreign Affairs and others where they agreed in boosting the already-strong commercial ties between the two parties.
-As both the parties have their own long-run strategic plan, China's Belt and Road and Saudi's Vision 2030, they both expressed wellings to collaborate in the implementation of the said strategies.
-Moreover, the two parties signed a cooperation agreement to enhance researches and studies in the maritime transport industry.
+In February 2019, the Saudi Crown Prince, Mohammad bin Salman, made a visit to China where he met the Chinese leader and a number of high officials.
+Along with CCP general secretary Xi Jinping, the crown prince met Chinese premier Li Keqiang, minister of foreign affairs Wang Yi and others where they agreed in boosting the already-strong commercial ties between the two parties.
+As both the parties have their own long-run strategic plan, China's Belt and Road and Saudi's Vision 2030, they both expressed willingness to collaborate in the implementation of the said strategies.
+The two parties signed a cooperation agreement to enhance researches and studies in the maritime transport industry.
 The Saudi crown prince agreed to allocate $10 billion to establish a refining and petrochemical complex in China.
+Other cooperation agreements signed during the visit including economic sectors such as renewable energy and AI.
+Mohammad bin Salman also expressed Saudi Arabia's support for China's "right to take anti-terrorism and deradialisation measures to safeguard national security".
 In the sideline of the visit, the Saudi Crown Prince announced Saudi Arabia's willingness to teach the Chinese language in the Saudi's schools and universities.

 Between 7 and 10 December 2022, Chinese leader Xi Jinping visited Riyadh, Saudi Arabia, where he met king Salman, and crown prince and prime minister Mohammed bin Salman.
 He also met with numerous Arab leaders, including members of the Gulf Cooperation Council.
 During the meeting, he signed numerous commercial deals with Saudi Arabia and formally elevated the relationship to comprehensive strategic partnership, highest level in China's formal ranking of relations with other countries.